mkhorasani/Streamlit-Authenticator/README.md

 hashed_passwords = stauth.Hasher(['abc', 'def']).generate()
 ```

-* Finally replace the plain text passwords in the configuration file with the hashed passwords.
+* Finally place the hashed passwords in the corresponding placeholders in the configuration file.

 ### 2. Creating a login widget